urban-wombat/flattables/README.md

     `go install flattablesc.go`

-FlatTables uses [gotables](https://github.com/urban-wombat/gotables) as its underlying data format and library.
+	Note:
+	* flattables uses gotables
+	* flattablesc uses flattables and gotables

-3. Create directory `flattables_sample`
+3. Create your directory `my_flatbuffers`

-    `$ mkdir flattables_sample`
+    `$ mkdir my_flatbuffers`

-4. In dir `flattables_sample` create a file containing one or more gotables tables.
+4. In dir `my_flatbuffers` create a file containing one or more gotables tables.
 The tables don't need to contain data, but let's include some data and use the same file for writing to a FlatBuffers []byte array and running our tests.
 We'll call it "tables.got" (.got is for gotables).